universalsequences/go-zequencer/README.md

 # How I Use It

+This is how all the ethereume event logs in the Zequencer & Spores universes are searched.
+There are several Zequencer-specific functions for searching a huge saample library in certain ways.
+For instance,  grouping "by day" or "by album/video".

 1. I have a seperate node.js script that fetches all the events for a set of (contract, eventType) pairs and writes the outputs to these files.
 2. When any event occurs & updates the files, I sends an http request to the go-zequencer server saying "we've updated contract x"
 3. go-zequencer reads the files for "contract x" (that has just updated), and updates the in-memory mapping of the entire event space